kanisterio/kanister/docs/architecture.rst

 Location Credentials Secret
 ---------------------------

-Following is the secret to be used for Azure, AWS and GCS storage credentials.
+The following secret should be used for Azure, AWS and GCS storage credentials.
-This secret is referenced by ``spec.storage.credentialSecretRef`` in repository server CR
+This secret is referenced by the ``spec.storage.credentialSecretRef`` in the repository server
+CR:

 - ``AWS S3``